+A. Registered Nurse:

-- a.
-Registered Nurse (1.10 FTE): - The RN position will include up to two individuals.
-The positions will coordinate primary care and mental health services for persons enrolled in the program.
+The RN position will include a .30 FTE.
+The position will coordinate primary care and mental health services for persons enrolled in the program.
 The RN will coordinate services for clients seeing a primary care provider; discuss health and mental health factors with the primary care and mental health providers; and ensure that the client (and their family members, as feasible) is an active participant in all aspects of the health care team.
-The nurses will also perform a variety of duties associated with improved health outcomes, including conducting physical and behavioral health assessments, administering drug screenings, collecting health indicators and outcomes, and educating clients on nutrition, exercise, and other healthy behaviors. - b.
-Team Leader (.82 FTE): - The Team Leader will include up to two individuals working with the IST providers, including the hospitals, to track and oversight of both referrals into IST and other referrals to the IST providers.
-The Team Leaders will also provide clinical supervision for licensure, and intake and other assessments, as well as oversight of the treatment planning process for all clients at Behavioral Health.
-The Team Leader will also provide psychotherapy to select number of clients within IST.
+The nurse will also perform a variety of duties associated with improved health outcomes, including conducting physical and behavioral health assessments, administering drug screenings, collecting health indicators and outcomes, and educating clients on nutrition, exercise, and other healthy behaviors.